-After graduation, he enlisted in the U.S. Air Force, serving until honorably discharged in January of 1967.
+After graduating from Hughes High School, he enlisted in the U.S. Air Force and served until being honorably discharged in January of 1967.

-Seeking to continue his devotion to public service, however, Wendell then accepted the position of Assistant to the Police Academy Commander.
-In September of 2000, he left the Police Department to work at the Metropolitan Sewer District Of Greater Cincinnati as Training Institute Director and Diversity Manager.
+7 years removed from CPD, Wendell returned filling the position of Assistant to the Police Academy Commander.
+In September of 2000, he left the Police Department to work at the Metropolitan Sewer District of Greater Cincinnati as Training Institute Director and Diversity Manager.

 Wendell later went on to teach Government and Public Administration and Law and Public Safety at Aiken College & Career High School in August of 2007.

 He has been active in several community organizations, including serving as President of the Sentinel Police Association and President of the Cincinnati Branch of the NAACP.
 Twice, he was asked to serve as the President of the Cincinnati Chapter of the National Forum for Black Public Administrators (NFBPA) and is a former board member of the National Black Police Association and Cincinnati’s Retired Senior Volunteer Program.